Soaring Highlights

 (Nov 1981) |

-I was also honoured to be chosen by Jock Barratt to be one of
+I was honoured to be chosen by Jock Barratt to be one of

 five people allowed to become part owners of the Pelican, a

-side-by-side, two seat, wood and fabric glider that is a
+side-by-side, two seat, wood and fabric glider, which first flew

 The Pelican syndicate all but banned Jock and myself from